kevinmnm/is-checker/README.md

 String.isString(string); // How convenient!
 ```

-The purpose is to create something easy to remember without having to look back at package documentation.
-Since we already have some default methods to check certain types, why not extend them to every types?
+The purpose is to create something easy to remember without having to look back at library documentation.
+Since we already have some default methods to check certain types, why not extend them for every types?

 ---